Kazawaryu/Kazawaryu.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Awarded the Highest Honors in Computer Science and Engineering for outstanding academic achievement in the undergraduate program 🎷
+Awarded the Highest Honors in Computer Science and Engineering & The Best Graduate Thesis Awards, for outstanding academic achievement in the undergraduate program 🎷